Hilicot/WLED_E131_PC_Client/README.md

           sudo apt-get install ffmpeg libav-tools
         ```
       + if it still doesn't work, try building portaudio using [these instructions](https://stackoverflow.com/a/35593426)
+      + If later you see that no audio device is actually detecting the computer audio, you can create an audio monitor (https://stackoverflow.com/a/56612274)

 1. On Debian/Ubuntu, Tkinter is not shipped with Python, so install it with
    ```shell